 How to hit reset

-Whether it’s our social calendars, exercise regimes or cluttered Instagram feeds, we all like to reboot come January.
+Whether it’s our social calendars, exercise regimes or cluttered Instagram feeds, we all like to reboot for a new season.
 Influencer Diipa Büller-Khosla and Finnish model Otto Seppalainen share their tips for switching off and starting over.

 Prioritise your work-life balance